 A wide variety of businesses, organisations and conference organisers have paid tribute to Alastair Campbell.
 This is because he is without doubt an engaging and innovative speaker.
 They welcome his ability to compare his insights and experience to the work of others with wit and passion.
 Moreover clients like that he liaises directly with event organisers in advance so as to tailor a presentation to their specific needs.
 Often controversial, and always prepared to speak his mind, he is willing, indeed keen, to make a Q&A session part of his presentations.

 As a result of Alastair’s involvement in the 13 years of Labour rule, it is undeniable that he can speak authoritatively on many things.
 These include change management, strategy, implementation, communications and leadership.

 ,Alastair currently works as a writer, blogger and journalist, as well as devoting considerable time to his work as Chairman of Fund Raising for Leukaemia Research and to raising awareness for numerous mental health charities.

 Never far from controversy, Alastair Campbell has been back in the public eye during general elections.
 His full diaries, revealing the Blair/Brown leadership struggle for the first time, were published at 6 monthly intervals throughout the year.

-As a communications strategist and chief spokesman, Alastair Campbell is one of a handful credited with creating New Labour and transforming the party’s political fortunes.
-Although a contentious figure, Alastair’s influence and contribution is widely acknowledged as a founding stone of a team that transformed Britain’s political landscape.
+As a communications strategist and chief spokesman, Alastair Campbell is one of a handful credited with creating New Labour.
+Equally he is also credited with transforming the party’s political fortunes.
+Although a contentious figure, Alastair’s influence and contribution is widely acknowledged as a founding stone of a team which transformed Britain’s political landscape.